sysfce2/AviSynth_Yadifmod2/avisynth/readme.md

 		Add missing prediction score update.
 		Also, fix previous frame position when n == 0. now, the outputs of yadifmod2 w/o edeint clip are almost same as yadif1.7 except edge part of image.

+	0.0.4(20160527)
+		Set filter mode as MT_NICE_FILTER automatically on Avisynth+MT.
+		Disable AVX2 code if /arch:AVX2 is not set.

 ###Source code: